developer-subhabrata/spacex/README.md

 ## Steps To Run The Project

-1. First of all you have to install Node.js in your machine.
+1. First of all you have to install Node Js and React Js in your machine.

 2. Clone the repository to your local machine.